zowe/docs-site/docs/guides/api-mediation-security.md

 If it is not possible, you will see following error message:

-    ERROR: z/OSMF is not trusted by the API Mediation Layer.
+    WARNING: z/OSMF is not trusted by the API Mediation Layer.

 You can add z/OSMF to the truststore manually as a user that have access right to read the z/OSMF keyring or is a superuser.